National Telecommunications Commission

 The National Telecommunications Commission (NTC; Pambansang Komisyon sa Telekomunikasyon) is the telecommunications regulator of the Philippines.

 It is an attached agency of the Department of Information and Communications Technology responsible for the supervision, adjudication and control over all telecommunications services and radio and television networks throughout the country.

 History

-The National Telecommunications Commission (NTC) was created under Executive Order No. 546 promulgated on July 23, 1979, and conferred with regulatory and quasi-judicial functions taken over from the Board of Communications and the Telecommunications Control Bureau, which were abolished in the same Order.
+The National Telecommunications Commission (NTC) was established in 1979 under Executive Order No. 546.
+It took over the regulatory responsibilities of two former agencies—the Board of Communications and the Telecommunications Control Bureau—which were dissolved at the same time.

-Primarily, the NTC is the sole body that exercises jurisdiction over the supervision, adjudication and control over all telecommunications services and television networks throughout the country.
-For the effective enforcement of this responsibility, it adopts and promotes guidelines, rules, and regulations on the establishment, operation, and maintenance of various telecommunications facilities and services nationwide.
+The NTC is the primary government body responsible for regulating telecommunications services and television networks across the Philippines.
+It sets and enforces rules on how these services are established, operated, and maintained nationwide.

-Although independent as its regulatory and quasi-judicial functions are concerned, the NTC remains under the administrative supervision of the Department of Information and Communication Technology as an attached agency.
-However, with respect to its quasi-judicial functions, NTC's decisions are appealable only and directly to the Supreme Court of the Philippines.
+In some cases, the NTC acts like a court by hearing disputes and issuing legally binding decisions.
+While it operates independently when making these regulatory and legal decisions, it is administratively attached to the Department of Information and Communications Technology.
+Decisions made by the NTC in this role may be appealed directly to the Supreme Court of the Philippines.